orbitalsonic/SonicInApp/README.md

 )

 ```
-Access comprehensive details of the currently purchased item using the `PurchaseDetail` class:
+The `PurchaseDetail` class gives detailed information about the purchased items:

 ```
 /**